-The exposure to concentration risk has materially decreased in the year due to a partial repayment of the loan principle and small shift in the bond portfolio towards government bonds.
+The exposure to concentration risk has decreased in the year due to a partial repayment of the loan principal and small shift in the bond portfolio towards government bonds.
 The corporate bond portfolio is sufficiently diversified that no single exposure constitutes a material concentration risk.

 In addition, MICL operates internationally and, as a result, is exposed to foreign currency exchange risk arising from fluctuations in exchange rates of various currencies.
-Approximately 14% (2019: 14%) of the Company's premium income arises in currencies other than sterling, and 3% (2019: 2%) of the Company's net assets are denominated in a variety of foreign currencies, the largest of which are Euro and Chinese Yuan (2019: Brazilian Real and Euro).
+Approximately 16% (2020: 14%) of the Company's premium income arises in currencies other than sterling, and 4% (2020: 3%) of the Company's own funds are denominated in a variety of foreign currencies, the largest of which are Euro and Chinese Yuan (2020: Euro and Chinese Yuan).